 Typical steps to the day are: 1) checking your paperwork, 2) gathering the proper tools; such as pins, gauges and micrometers, 3) physically deburring the part, and 4) visually inspecting the part.
 Performance is measured first by quality and second by the benchmark or number of pieces per hour established by the QTL (quality team leader).
 Key skills required for the job are hand/eye coordination and good attention to detail.

-Our most tenured employee, Pat Obermiller, has spent 37 years skillfully perfecting parts.
+Our employees have spent 37 years skillfully perfecting parts.
 The parts are housings among other things, where critical intersecting holes carry fluids or gas through them, any burr or loose material could cause a disastrous effect in a part with a space application.
-According to Pat “It takes a special kind of cat” to perform this type of handwork.
 Getting distracted and losing your focus is where most mistakes are made.
-The biggest change he has seen over the years is the introduction of new tools to aid in producing better products with ease and speed.
-After all this time you would think the job would become mundane.
-Not so, says Pat.
-He still enjoys the work and gets his fulfillment from training others.
-Their hard work and ability to focus directly affect the appearance of the part.
-The department is a powerful asset to the organization and is totally committed to achieving excellence in their work.
+The biggest change we have seen over the years is the introduction of new tools to aid in producing better products with ease and speed.
+The department's hard work and ability to focus directly affect the appearance of the part.
+They are a powerful asset to the organization and are totally committed to achieving excellence in their work.